cowancm/VitaWave/dependencies.md

 `conda activate envName`

 ### to install in this env:
-now whatever you `pip install` or `conda install` will live only in this environment
+activate the env, and then `pip install` or `conda install` will live only in this environment

 ### point cloud rendering